FHA Home Loan Topics Covered

 - Have U.S. citizenship and be of legal age.

 FHA approved lenders use a program called Desktop Underwriter (DU) for mortgage approval.
 DU looks at the potential borrower’s debt ratio, reserves and credit score to make an automated credit decision.
-California lenders can also add their own rules, also known as overlays on top of the minimum requirements listed above.
+Sherman Oaks lenders can also add their own rules, also known as overlays on top of the minimum requirements listed above.
 As each lender sets their own rates and terms, comparison shopping is important in this market.

 Types of FHA Loans